aivocode/newspaper-app/README.md

 # Update from https://github.com/aivocode:
-Commits autohored by https://github.com/avrs-git belong to https://github.com/aivocode, (names and surnames match on both accounts + confirmation text on avrs-git account bio), because avrs-git was my old temporary GitHub account created just for this project.
+Commits authored by https://github.com/avrs-git belong to https://github.com/aivocode, (names and surnames match on both accounts + confirmation text on avrs-git account bio), because avrs-git was my old temporary GitHub account created just for this project.